colinmcardell/norns/prd_project_level_changes.md

 - Next steps: Proceed with TASK-002 to set up the testing framework

 **Week of April 7, 2025**
 - Progress summary: Set up the Unity testing framework with an example test that successfully builds and runs.
+Created platform-specific configurations using toolchain files for DESKTOP, PI3, and CM3 platforms.
-- Completed tasks: TASK-002
+- Completed tasks: TASK-002, TASK-003
 - Tasks started: None
 - Blockers encountered: None
-- Next steps: Proceed with TASK-003 to implement platform-specific configurations
+- Next steps: Proceed with TASK-004 to convert matron to CMake

 **Week of [Date]**
 - Progress summary: